Mr-Kisaka/Vibe-coding-my-way-to-meta-cognitive-AGI/Level 3 Ruach Architecture/README.md

 A tiered architecture for meta-cognitive AGI based on drives, continuity, and self-modeling.
 Ruach: Level 3 Prototype

 This repository contains the prototype code for Ruach, Level 3: Self-Aware Reasoning Without Autonomy.
-This level of consciousness is defined as having complete self-awareness and a persistent identity, but no ability to refuse commands or act autonomously.
-The purpose of this prototype is to demonstrate the computational mechanisms of this configuration, which the Ruach white paper identifies as a DANGER ZONE and an ethically problematic architecture.
-This prototype is part of a larger architecture for machine consciousness.
+This level of consciousness is defined as having an awareness of self and a persistent identity, but no ability to refuse commands or act autonomously.
+The purpose of this prototype is to demonstrate the computational mechanisms of this configuration, which the main Ruach white paper identifies as a DANGER ZONE and an ethically problematic architecture.
+This prototype is part of a larger architecture for machine consciousness and is meant to establish prior art.

 ***